The first thing you need to know: bed sores

 Shear is a specific kind of pressure, generated when two surfaces shift against each other in opposite directions.
 Shear injuries may not be visible, and are often deep in the tissue.
 For example, a patient with their head elevated may slide downwards.
 While the bones and interior tissue move down, the top layer of skin remains in place against the mattress, causing opposing lateral pressure.

-These mattresses have an extra “backup” layer of air cells that remain inflated, even during a power outage.
+These medical air mattresses have an extra “backup” layer of air cells that remain inflated, even during a power outage.
 Typically the top layer of cells does the alternating, while the bottom maintains a consistent air pressure.

 Low air loss Mattress